wp-plugins/wp-image-zoooom/readme.txt

 === WP Image Zoooom ===
-Created: 11/05/2015
+Created: 27/05/2015
 Contributors: Diana Burduja
 Email: diana@burduja.eu
 Tags: image, zoom, woocommerce, image zoom, magnifier, image magnifier, product image, no lightbox Requires at least: 3.0.1
 Tested up to: 4.2.2
-Stable tag: 1.0.1
+Stable tag: 1.0.6
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Add zoom effect over the an image, whether it is a an image in a post/page or the featured image of a product in a WooCommerce shop.
+Add zoom effect over the an image, whether it is an image in a post/page or the featured image of a product in a WooCommerce shop.

 == Description ==